Pelikantapeten/p4-ms-dashboard/README.md

 ### User Demographic

-This application is supposed to serve a purpose for mentors that want to ease their interactions with students.
-Mentors that wants to keep all there information regarding a student in one place at at the same time want to share the information with the course administrators.
+This application is ment for:
+ - All mentors that wants a tool to store information regarding their interactions with students.
+ - All Course Administrators that wants to pair mentors and students and have access to the information.

+### User Goals

+To have all information stored in one place that is related to the interactions between mentor/students and mentors/course administrators.
+To have a good overview of how many sessions and interactions that has taken place and also a place to store information regarding these interactions in the form of notes.

 ### User Stories

 The following user stories has been implemented in the project.
 User Stories are based on two types of users, the course manager and the mentor.
 More user stories will be implemented in future versions.

-Admin
+#### Admin

 As a **course manager/admin** I can **create a mentor profile** so that **the mentor can use the dashboard as a tool**